 J: You mean the abstract?

 T: Exactly.
-It’s like a summary of the whole article.
+It's like a summary for the whole article.

 J: Well, that makes a lot of sense.
 I like that tip!

 T: Yes.
 But she did warn us that we should always write down the author's name and the title of the article too, because we'll need that information for our references.

 J: For the bibliography?

 J: Thanks for sharing those tips.
 I need all the help I can get this term!

 T: No problem.
 Shall we go to the library?